How a feisty Chinese newspaper stood up for press freedom

 Everyone opposed it despite a threat from the authorities to shut their paper down, said a senior Beijing News editor who gave Reuters a detailed account of the turmoil in the newsroom.

-“The Global Times’ definition of it was wrong, we all knew that it wasn’t true,” said the editor, referring to the editorial denouncing the Southern Weekly protests.
+“The Global Times’ definition of it was wrong, we all knew that it wasn’t true,” said the editor, referring to the editorial denouncing the Southern Weekend protests.

 “To publish something like that at this time would be helping someone commit evil,” said the editor, who declined to be identified saying his newspaper’s management had ordered staff not to talk about the incident to other media.